planet-lodder/conways-game-of-life/content/about.md

 The cells evolve over [discrete time](https://en.wikipedia.org/wiki/Discrete_time_and_continuous_time#:~:text=A%20discrete%20signal%20or%20discrete,from%20a%20continuous%2Dtime%20signal.) steps based on these set of rules.

----

 {{< game-of-life
   dark="true"
   style="width: 60%; margin: 20px auto; outline: gray solid 1px"
   title="Step by step example"
-  image="/presets/basic/101.gif"
+  image="/presets/diamond.gif"
   scale="10"
-  delay="1000"
+  delay="2000"
+  autoplay="true"
+  locked="true"
 />}}

----
+These rules create complex and often unpredictable patterns, making the Game of Life a fascinating example of [emergent behavior](https://en.wikipedia.org/wiki/Emergence).

 ## Simple shapes and patterns

 The initial state of the grid, or "seed," can lead to various outcomes, ranging from stable patterns and oscillators to gliders and spaceships that move across the grid.

----

 {{< cgol-simple-examples
-  style="width: 80%; margin: 20px auto; outline: gray solid 1px"
+  style="width: 80%; margin: 20px auto"
 />}}

----

 The interactions between cells give rise to dynamic and evolving patterns that capture the essence of a simple yet highly intricate system.

-## Complex patterns and behavour

-These rules create complex and often unpredictable patterns, making the Game of Life a fascinating example of [emergent behavior](https://en.wikipedia.org/wiki/Emergence).

----
+## Signal Generators

+One interesting use case we observe, when combining spaceships and gliders, is that we can create a signal generator.

+{{< game-of-life
+  dark="true"
+  style="width: 60%; margin: 20px auto; outline: gray solid 1px"
+  title="Glider Gun"
+  image="/presets/simple/glider_gun.png"
+  delay="50"
+  locked="true"
+  autoplay="true"
+/>}}

+Signals and relays in Conway's game of life can be used to implement logic gates and other building blocks typically used in boolean algebra and computer science.

 {{< game-of-life
   dark="true"